 This Reporter’s Notebook was originally published in Nanaimo This Week, your weekly local newsletter.
 This format is intended to share the reflections of our reporters.

-This week I was invited to join Jacob Steiner, head of operations at Vancouver-based Steiner Properties Ltd., on a walkthrough of a prominent downtown property the company owns: the old Nanaimo A&B Sound building at the intersection of Commercial Street and Terminal Avenue.
+Recently I was invited to join Jacob Steiner, head of operations at Vancouver-based Steiner Properties Ltd., on a walkthrough of a prominent downtown property the company owns: the old Nanaimo A&B Sound building at the intersection of Commercial Street and Terminal Avenue.

-Last year, I wrote about their plans to renovate and eventually reopen the building, which has sat empty since the iconic music store closed its doors in 2008.
+In 2020, I wrote about their plans to renovate and eventually reopen the building, which has sat empty since the iconic music store closed its doors in 2008.
 In response to the piece, readers wrote in to share their own memories of the store, from lining up outside the building in the cold for their famous boxing day sales, to funny “first CD” purchases and recollections of working there.

 The company’s vision takes its inspiration from enclosed, open-air concept marketplaces with space for small businesses, much like Lonsdale Quay Market, Granville Island Public Market, or Fisherman’s Wharf in San Francisco.